ropensci/neotoma/README.md

 + 1.2-1: Fix for empty `chroncontrol` tables [issue 178](https://github.com/ropensci/neotoma/issues/178).
 Added new methods for `get_chroncontrols` to streamline access from `download` and `download_list` objects.
 + 1.2-0: Added a set of new datasettypes to reflect the increasing breadth of the Neotoma Database.
 + 1.2-0: Fixed bugs relates to the gpid parameter in `get_dataset`.

-### Coming soon
-+ A broader set of taxonomies for use with datasets, including geography based taxonomies.

 ### Install `neotoma`